atharva1567/CodeLink/README.md

 This approach covers the most common patterns students encounter.
 It's not a full compiler — edge cases will produce `// [manual review needed]` comments so you always know what to check.

 ---

-## 🙏 Acknowledgements

-Built as a student project.
-Inspired by the frustration of manually rewriting code when learning a new language.